Waiting Instead of Working: Experimental Evidence on Willingness to Work after Delayed Task Access

 Abstract

 Legal or administrative barriers—such as employment bans for asylum seekers—can prevent people from working even when they initially would like to.
-This study examines whether such temporary barriers reduce people’s willingness to work even after the barriers are removed and explores possible mechanisms driving this effect.
+This study examines whether such temporary barriers reduce people’s willingness to work both during periods of restricted access and after the barriers are removed and explores possible mechanisms driving these effects.

 In a multi-day online experiment, participants repeatedly choose between a well-paid work option and a lower-paid leisure option.
 In one treatment, participants are repeatedly prevented from carrying out the work option they choose and are instead assigned to leisure, creating a situation in which access to work is externally restricted.
 In a control group, participants always have full access to the work option.